 The renewal process can begin up to a year before the original certification awarded expires and will take place in accordance with the terms outlined under processes and procedures.

-Complaints from users who are dissatisfied with the services provided, from service providers or from employees of a certified centre should be addressed to the CIEP, as the operator of the certification.
+Complaints from users who are dissatisfied with the services provided, from service providers or from employees of a certified centre should be addressed to the FEI, as the operator of the certification.
 The Interministerial Certification Committee approved a procedure for the processing of such claims on 2 May 2011 and improved this further still on 14 February 2013 (see point 11 of the Candidate Centre Guide - Procédure d'instruction des réclamations (Complaint investigation procedure).
 The procedure is based on the principles that the complaint is only admissible if made by a user, a service provider or an employee of a certified centre and only admissible if it corresponds specifically to one of the indicators within the framework.
-Provided that these conditions are met, the CIEP will ask the centre for explanations, which can sometimes be supplemented with an on-site quality inspection.
+Provided that these conditions are met, the FEI will ask the centre for explanations, which can sometimes be supplemented with an on-site quality inspection.
 In the event that any form of non-compliance is identified, the centre will be asked to rectify this to ensure full compliance.
 In the event that it is not possible to verify full compliance, the CIEP will submit the case to the Interministerial Certification Committee.
 The Interministerial Certification Committee may dismiss the complaint or take the necessary steps to have the certification removed.
 For detailed information on the procedure see the processes and procedures booklet or the Candidate Centre Guide.
-Complaints can be addressed to Caroline Mouton Muniz at the CIEP.
+Complaints can be addressed to Pierre-Yves Meunier at the FEI.